-How to apply
+How to apply?

 You can apply every year between mid-January and the end of February to receive the payment.
 For 2015, applications opened on 12 January and closed on 28 February.

 If you have a good reason for not being able to apply during this time period, such as being in hospital, talk to us about your situation as we may still be able to make this payment to you.